-Maitake is a medicinal mushroom.
+Maitake mushrooms are consumed as a food and in traditional Asian medicine.
 It positively affects overall immunity by suppressing tumor growth, lowering cholesterol levels, and containing high antioxidants and mineral content.
-It’s consumed as a food and in traditional Asian medicine.

-Maitake (舞茸, “dancing mushroom”) are edible mushrooms foraged and cultivated for culinary and medicinal use.
+Maitake (舞茸, “dancing mushroom”) are fungi foraged and cultivated for culinary and medicinal use.
 Its name originated after people danced with happiness upon finding it in the wild.
 The fungus is native to China, Europe, and North America.

-Other names for maitake include king mushroom, cloud mushroom, ram’s head, and hen of the woods.
+Common names for maitake include king mushroom, cloud mushroom, sheep’s head, and hen of the woods mushrooms.

 Table of contents

 Maitake (Grifola frondosa) is an edible mushroom with a cluster of wavy caps resembling leaf-like fronds.
 The fruiting body is white, and the cap color ranges from pure white to brown, depending on the sunlight received.
 It forms clumps on tree stumps and roots, such as oak, elm, and maple trees.

 When cooked, Maitake is succulent, semi-firm, and chewy, with a woodsy and earthy flavor.
 It has a meaty texture and lacks the rubbery texture of other mushrooms.

 Use maitake like any other mushroom.
 Like mushrooms in general, make sure to cook it through before consumption.
 While eating it raw is not poisonous, it could cause gastrointestinal irritation and allergic reactions.

 Break down fresh maitake into smaller chunks before use.
 Add it to soups, hot pots, stir-fries, and deep fry.